yodle/griddle/README.md

 # Sample Usages

+The following sample build.gradle files correspond to projects in the sample-projects folder.
+Each demonstrates a model of how one or more of the Griddle plugins can be used.
+The sample projects will all build via a `gradle build` command.
+You may need to provide a `thrift` binary available on your `$PATH` for projects using the `thrift` plugin.
+Note that some of the sample build.gradle files below are incomplete as they have been edited for brevity.
+Refer to the build.gradle files in the sample projects for the full, working build files.

 ## Single Project

 The following is a sample single-project build.gradle file that is using the `scrooge` plugin to generate thrift files that are located in the non-standard directory 'resources/idl'.
+This model is useful when you have no cross-project idl dependencies and only need a single generator.

 `build.gradle`